vojha-code/BNeuralT/README.md

 - java -Xms7000m -Xmx7000m -jar evaluateTreeModels.jar mnist
 ```

-Eclipse project flise structure has a folder **src** in the folder under the package **trainAndEvaluateTree** main entry point for the models evaluation is:
+Eclipse project files structure has a folder **src** in the folder under the package **trainAndEvaluateTree** main entry point for the models evaluation is:
 ```diff
 + EvaluateTreeModels.java
 ```